MarioScripts/CS4474-Prototype/README.md

 Builds the app for production to the `dist` folder.\
 Installers for the distributable version of the app are available in the `dist` folder once building is complete.
+Building should make the appropriate installer based on your current OS.